Renee MacRae: Man found guilty of killing lover and son in 1976

 The trial heard that Mrs MacRae, who is survived by her eldest son Gordon, was a devoted mother and had been deeply in love with MacDowell.

-Some of the witnesses who gave evidence during the trial are now in their 80s, with statements from police officers and others who had died since the murders 46 years ago were also read out.
+Some of the witnesses who gave evidence during the trial are now in their 80s.
+Statements from police officers and others who had died since the murders 46 years ago were also read out.

 Det Ch Insp Brian Geddes, who led a re-investigation of the case that led to the High Court trial, said he hoped the verdict would bring justice for friends and family of Mrs MacRae and Andrew.

-He said MacDowell had committed a "diabolical crime".
+He said MacDowell had committed a "diabolical crime" and he paid tribute to police officers and witnesses who had assisted over the last four decades.

 The detective said: "Up to this point we haven't been able to engage with William MacDowell, but that is the intention now.